 Secondly, remember that the Blackstone has a larger cooking surface than the Camp Chef.
 When you do the math, the Camp Chef model offers just under 80 BTUs per square inch.
 By way of comparison, Blackstone’s bigger griddle offers around 83 BTUs per square inch.
 The difference is so small that it’s barely noticeable.

 So which grill comes out on top in the burner category?
 Blackstone’s grill offers 4-zone heating control, which is both convenient and effective.
-While the Camp Chef flat-top surface heats evenly, cast iron takes longer to reach the desired temperature.
+While the Camp Chef flat-top surface heats evenly, it takes longer to reach the desired temperature.
 That means Blackstone comes out on top.

 The cold rolled steel on the Blackstone griddle offers excellent heat retention.
 The individually controlled burners make it easy to keep the heat where you want it, without affecting the rest of the grilling surface.

-When the Camp Chef’s cast iron flat top has been properly seasoned, it also retains its heat well.
-As we pointed out, it heats up more slowly than the rolled steel on the Blackstone.
+The Camp Chef’s steel flat top griddle also retains its heat well.
+As we pointed out, it heats up more slowly than the Blackstone model.
 Still, once it’s achieved the right temperature, it does an admirable job with everything from eggs to stir-fries.